 Gamification is applying game design techniques and mechanics to engage and motivate people.
 The most important elements of a game such as desire, incentive, challenge, achievement/reward, feedback, and mastery make gamification an attractive marketing strategy to engage and enchant customers.
 With the help of AR, mobile apps can be designed in such a way that customers can be reached even when they are not on site, and can allow them to interact with your brand in a different and exciting way and make them compete for top scores on the leaderboard and earn reward points.

-These are only a few of recent developments of augmented reality application in mobile and how it brought the technology into different venues.
+These are only a few of recent developments of augmented reality applications in mobile and how it brought the technology into different venues.
 AR is expected to be the leading technology over the next few years with endless potential applications from basic everyday activities to businesses.
 Augmented Reality enabled apps are set to drive the future of commerce, as a result it’s wise to be on the front seat.